tup916/Summer-2015-Pivot-Algorithm/README.md

 3. Use better comments:
 In this project, I have mostly used comments as separators, which is nice, but when I went back to see what the code is about, they were not very helpful.
 I wish I had a detailed header with comments that follows a specific format, such as the one below:

-   function name
+   -function name
-   Brief explanation of what it does
+   -Brief explanation of what it does
-   Precondition:
+   -Precondition:
-   Returns:
+   -Returns:
-   Postcondition:
+   -Postcondition:

 4. Tests: